Sameerakhatoon/SamOS/docs/chapters/Ch126-p-memsz.md

 ## Test impact

 None visible - blank.elf currently has no `.bss`-only segment, so this is a forward-looking fix.
 The change matters as soon as a user program declares uninitialized globals.

+## Why this chapter exists

+Use p_memsz instead of p_filesz so .bss-only PHDRs map enough pages.

+## How the change lands

+One-line diff in process_map_elf.

+## Regression test

+tests/57 (the G12 behavioural test) - without ch132 + G12, BSS-FAIL prints instead of BSS-OK.

+## Commit

+Original landing: ch132 p_filesz -> p_memsz (see `git log --oneline` for the actual hash on your branch).